pcamus/embedded-sensors/Pico_IMU_10DOF/waveshare_code/README.md

 This code is from within Waveshare wiki.

-I don't recommand to use it as is.
+I don't recommand to use it as is but it can be a starting point to write a better code.

+The licensing of this code is not specified in the web site.